Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-mac.rst

     :width: 40%
     :alt: nextcloud-login

 6. Next, configure the local directory that you want to sync with Nextcloud.
 You may use the default or change it, and edit the sync settings to desired.
-When satisfied, click "Connect"
+When satisfied, click "Connect".

   .. figure:: /_static/images/nextcloud/nextcloud-mac-step6.png
     :width: 60%